Aramideh/What3Words/README.md

 ```
 * Get your API key from What3Words Developers site, and put the key in  api_key propery

-* Add below code to the gui.xml if the Application
+* Add below code to the gui.xml of the Application

 ```
 	<dock name="top">